NodyHub/blog/content/posts/container-breakouts-part2.md

 ## Privileged Container

 If you start a container with Docker and you add the flag `--privileged` that means to the process in the container can act as root user on the host.
-The containerization would have the advantage of self-containing software shipment, but **no** real **security boundaries to** the **kernel**, if started with that flag.
+The containerization would have the advantage of self-containing software deployment, but **no** real **security boundaries to** the **kernel** when started with that flag.

 There are multiple ways to escape from a privileged container.
-Let`s have a start.
+Let us have a look...

 ### Capabilities

 We will now explore two techniques that can be used to break out of the container.
 It is important to note here that it is only possible to abuse the [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html), because there is no [seccop](https://man7.org/linux/man-pages/man2/seccomp.2.html) filter in place.
 This is the case if a container is started with `--privileged`.
 Docker container are normally started with a seccomp filter enabled and give an additional layer of security.

 The available capabilities inside the container can be printed with the command `capsh --print`.
 The details about each capability can be taken from the man page (`man capavilities`).
-In case of a privileged container, they all capabilities are available.
+In case of a privileged container, all capabilities are available.
 An example output looks like following:

 ```
 # capsh --print